MouadDv/WALKOFF-2022/README.md

+# This version is updated on November 2022

 ## 1.0 Update Overview

 WALKOFF 1.0 is intended to present a more robust and scalable implementation of Apps and Workers.